bentley-historical-library/DAPPr/README.md

 In DSpace, Communities, Collections, and Items typically get minted a Handle Identifier.
 You can reference these objects in the REST API by their handle, as opposed to having to use the internal item-ID.

-  * `object = dspace.get_handle(Handle Prefix/Handle Suffix)': Returns a Community, Collection, or Item object that matches that handle.
+  * `object = dspace.get_handle(Handle): Returns a Community, Collection, or Item object that matches that handle.

 IMAGE